chinmayad/motiondescriptions/README.md

 ---

-# This offical repo of Diving Deep into the Motion Representation of Video-Text Models
+# This is offical repo of Diving Deep into the Motion Representation of Video-Text Models

 To obtain motion descriptions, we use the GPT-4 API.
 For detailed evaluation of the quality of data and the dataset statistics, please refer to the file **User_Study_Dataset Statistics.pdf**.